 Product surveys are used to improve our products and services and we only collect your contact information if you have indicated that you wish us to contact you with follow up information.
 Once you are satisfied the issue is resolved we’ll delete your contact information unless otherwise indicated.

 Below is a list of third-party services we use to store and process your data across our website and products, a description of how we use them and links to the privacy policies of these parties.
 We’ve regularly reviewed these services and contracts to make sure these companies are fully compliant with GDPR.

-- Memset / Linode / Heroku are cloud hosting providers we use for our UK based products & protoypes, hosting our application servers and databases.
+- Memset / Linode / Heroku are cloud hosting providers we use for our UK based products & prototypes, hosting our application servers and databases.

 - Mittwald is our German hosting provider for German clients, also hosting our application servers and the databases for these products

-- Binary Lane is our Australia hosting provider for live products in Australia, hosting our application servers and the databases for these products
+- Binary Lane is our Australian hosting provider for live products in Australia, hosting our application servers and the databases for these products

 We collect research material to reference during project work.
 Research is an important part of our work: it helps us understand people’s needs and build better products and services for our clients.